Catalytic Converter (CAT)

 Location: The catalytic converter exterior is usually made of stainless steel.
 The CAT looks very similar to a muffler except it contains a catalyst substrate within and is normally located in the exhaust system before the muffler and after the exhaust manifold.
 Most often you will located the CAT underneath your vehicle towards the center of the exhaust system.
 On certain 4 and 6 cylinder model engines you will see the CAT directly after the exhaust manifold.
 On these model vehicles the CAT and exhaust manifold may be one unit.

 For the Smog Test: During the smog inspection the smog technician will visually inspect the CAT for presence and proper connection.
 Should your vehicle fail the smog test the CAT may be suspect.
 A vehicle's CAT usually becomes plugged after a material breakdown within it normally due high exhaust temperatures and rich fuel.
 After first inspecting the fuel and ignition systems, an intrusive CAT test and Back Pressure/Vacuum test may be performed.
 These tests will determine whether the CAT is plugged.
-The important thing here is this... if in fact the CAT is damaged, it is important to insure a pre-existing problem is not the culprit.
+The important thing here is this... if in fact the CAT is damaged, it is important to ensure a pre-existing problem is not the culprit.